ibabuashok/FrontEnd/docs/README.md

-This tutorial is a step-by-step learning for anyone who intends to learn Angular.
+This tutorial is a step-by-step learning for anyone who intends to learn front end technologies.

-<a href="./page1.html">Getting Started</a>
+<a href="./angular/page1.html">Getting Started with Angular</a>